Daycare List

 Business Cards: Vista Print

-Daycare Management Software: Minute Menu Kids
+Minute Menu Kids Pro Daycare Software

-I didn't start out with all the equipment and I didn't need it all at once, either.
+I didn't start out with all the equipment at once and I didn't need it all at once, either.
 It was worth it for me to just find the equipment at the thrift stores and yard sales.
 Until I got the stuff I needed at a good price, I asked the parents to bring their own play pens, swings, etc. This was nice because I got to try out different brands of stuff and look for what I really liked.

 I used to think I needed 2 or 3 exersaucers and bouncy seats.
 But I found out I don't because I rotate the infants from one thing to the other.
 I did have 2 of each of these things and it just cluttered up the space, so I sold them and have been very happy since.
-I do have 2 swings, 2 hi-chairs, and 3 play pens.
-The infants sleep in either a swing or playpen.